San Leone (river)

 The San Leone is a river in the Province of Agrigento, Sicily, Italy.
 Its main stream is 26 km long, and it has a drainage basin of 206 km2.
-Its source is in the commune of Santa Elisabetta and it discharges into the Mediterranean Sea in San Leone, a frazione of the city of Agrigento.
+Its source is in the commune of Santa Elisabetta and it empties into the Mediterranean Sea in San Leone, a frazione of the city of Agrigento.
 It has various names along its course: at its source it is called Akragas, further downstream Drago, then Sant'Anna (the ancient Hypsas) and the final 3 km until its mouth San Leone.
 Its largest tributary is the San Biagio (also: San Benedetto).
 In the 19th century it was known as Fiume di Girgenti.